great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

                 3           4  Allison, Mrs Hudson JC (Bessie Waldo Daniels)    1st  25.00  female         0        1
                 4           5                  Allison, Master Hudson Trevor    1st   0.92    male         1        0

+        **Note** : In the current example, the yaml config will only create a connector to the datasource for the current session.
+After you exit python, the datasource and configuration will be gone.
+To make the datasource and configuration persistent, please add information to  ``great_expectations.yml`` in your ``great_expectations/`` directory.

         This means all has went well and you can proceed with exploring the data sets in your new filesystem-backed Pandas data source.